 Get help for asthma

-- Take two puffs of your rescue medicine, usually in a blue puffer (for example, Ventolin®)
+Take your rescue medicine, usually in a blue puffer (for example, Ventolin®).

 If you or someone you love has asthma, you may have questions.
 The Lung Association is here to help you.

 Work with your healthcare team to control your asthma

 Asthma is variable – your asthma symptoms can get better or worse.
 If you know how to take care of your asthma every day, you can avoid getting asthma attacks.

 Your health-care team can teach you how to manage your asthma symptoms.
 They can help you fill out a written asthma action plan.
 Your asthma action plan tells you exactly how to treat your symptoms, and what to do when your symptoms get worse.